Lake Superior Zoo announces birth of cotton-top tamarin twins

 The zoo says conservation efforts have played a crucial role in increasing the cotton-tops population and encourage protective measures to be used to ensure the species’ survival.

-While visitors may be hoping to catch a glimpse of Mira and Deno, the zoo said they are giving the new family time to rest and have some quiet time.
+While visitors may hope to catch a glimpse of the babies, the zoo said it is giving the new family time to rest and have some quiet time.

 This means their habitat will only be available to view to the public from 12-2 p.m. daily.